decentraland/snapshots-fetcher/README.md

 `createSynchronizer` validates these up front, so a bad value is rejected at construction rather than surfacing as a puzzling failure on one download later.
 Every field must be an integer; the two rate fields accept `0`, the timeout and size cap require `>= 1`.

+Downloads of the same hash are de-duplicated while one is in flight, keyed by the hash alone: a caller that joins an existing transfer inherits the bounds of whoever started it.
+The hash is a content address, so a second transfer under different bounds would spend real bandwidth reaching a byte-identical result.
+Under `createSynchronizer` every caller threads the same options, so this only arises if you call the download helpers directly with differing limits.

 The same object is accepted by `getDeployedEntitiesStreamFromSnapshot`, `getDeployedEntitiesStreamFromPointerChanges` (on their options) and `downloadEntityAndContentFiles` (as